 Wedding plans and costs reconsidered due to the pandemic

 The pandemic forced most 2020 weddings to be cancelled or rescheduled.
-However, it also allowed couples to reflect whether a big wedding is actually worth the money.
+However, it also allowed couples to reflect on whether a big wedding is actually worth the money.

 Neesha from Reinventing Neesha was one of these people: “Funnily enough, the pandemic made me come to my senses and we cancelled our £26k wedding to opt for something much cheaper.
 I think the pandemic put life into perspective more.
 I really felt the big wedding wasn’t us anymore and that a closer, more intimate ceremony with direct family was more important.
 The money we saved could then be spent on our house renovation and our first family holiday.
 Those memories would last much longer than one day.”

 Claire who blogs at Money Saving Central also backs this up: “Our wedding was cancelled back last year and we have decided that we are actually not even going to bother with a huge affair.
 Instead, we are getting married in a registry office at Christmas time.
 We’re also taking the kids to Disney Florida instead.
 I’m surprised I let myself get carried away with all the spending to be honest – all for one day!
-Now I get 2 weeks making magical memories with my family and I’ll still be married to the love of my life.”
+Now I get 2 weeks to make magical memories with my family and I’ll still be married to the love of my life.”

 Expensive wedding worth it after the pandemic year

-As opposite to Neesha and Claire, Ellie from This Girl Talks Money provided a contrasting angle: “I’m getting married this year (delayed from last year) and we’re spending a lot of money on the wedding.
+As opposed to Neesha and Claire, Ellie from This Girl Talks Money provided a contrasting angle: “I’m getting married this year (delayed from last year) and we’re spending a lot of money on the wedding.
 But we’re very happy to spend the money!
-It’s a one-off event and even more happy to do so after not seeing friends and family for the last year.
+It’s a one-off event and even happier to do so after not seeing friends and family for the last year.
 There’s always a more sensible way to spend money but if it’s not putting you in financial difficulty, I’m all for splashing out on the day!”